o355/PyTerm/assets/notes/README.txt

-this is where the notes program stores files.
+This is, as you guessed, where the notes program stores it's files.

-also this file is mainly here for GitHub to push the folder
+Touching files is not a good idea.